 The data shows that only test takers who hold very little grudges ask for forgiveness!

 Saying sorry is essential in a relationship.
 If we don’t ask for forgiveness, it makes the person we hurt wonder whether we care.
 If we don’t apologize, we may even come across as bullies.
-Moreover, when we do not express regret, we have no chance at fixing the issue.
+Moreover, when we do not express regret, we have no chance of fixing the issue.

 Every hurt needs a band-aid.
 When we address the wrong we caused, we inspect the wound.
 When we let the harmed person express their grief, the injury gets cleaned.
 When we offer a gesture to make up for the damage, we put some healing cream on the bruise.